Guide

 Temporary email for testing signup flows

-Why temporary inboxes help
+Where temporary inboxes help QA

-Where they are not enough
+Where a disposable inbox is not enough

-Recommended manual test loop
+A repeatable manual test loop

 Related guide